-The Southwest Center for Independent Living (SCIL) offers choices and empowerment for people with disabilities of ages and disabilities types as well as the community.
-Founded in 1985, SCIL is a private, non-profit organization with a majority of staff and governing board with disabilities.
+The Southwest Center for Independent Living (SCIL) offers choices and empowerment for people with disabilities of all ages and disabilities, as well as the community.
+Founded in 1985, SCIL is a private, non-profit organization with a majority of staff and the board of directors having a disability.

-Your support can improve the quality of life your yourself or someone you love with a disabilities.
-You can help by supporting SCIL or specific SCIL programs and services and whether an individual, business or organization.
+Your support can improve the quality of life for those with disabilities.
+You can help by supporting SCIL or specific SCIL programs and services as an individual, business or organization.

-SCIL accepts gifts of money, in-kind items or remembering SCIL in your will, trust or bequests.
+SCIL accepts gifts of money, in-kind items or you can remember SCIL in your will with a trust or bequest.
 However you choose to support SCIL, we appreciate your commitment to our organization.